 Curator-led tours of public and private galleries participating in Singapore Art Week

-The Asian Civilisations Museum, perhaps the world’s finest survey of South East Asia’s cultural heritage
+The Asian Civilisations Museum, surveying South East Asia’s cultural heritage

-Gillmann Barracks, the British colonial barracks converted into a centre for contemporary art
+Gillmann Barracks, converted into a centre for contemporary art

-A performance by the well-regarded Singapore Symphony Orchestra
+A gala performance celebrating 40 years of the well-regarded Singapore Symphony Orchestra at the state-of-the-art Esplanade Concert Hall

 Day 1: Meet your fellow travellers over dinner at a local restaurant.